-I work with Baby Lock, so they provided the machines to me.
+I work with Baby Lock, so they provided the machines listed above to me.
 However, all my opinions of the machines were formed before I pursued Baby Lock to work together and after I test drove these and several other brands 🙂

 Read more about my machines and where I sew here.